DocumentationBook/SphinxDocumentation/research/sphinx/build_phases/index.rst

    .. note:: This is where you can handle the 'env-check-consistency' event emitted after
       the source documents are checked on consistency.

 #.
-Call the ``app.build.write`` method to implement the RESOLVING and WRITING phases.
+Call the ``app.builder.write`` method to implement the RESOLVING and WRITING phases.